Significantly high institutional ownership implies Poseida Therapeutics' stock price is sensitive to their trading actions

 General Public Ownership

-With a 16% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Cummins.
+The general public-- including retail investors -- own 12% stake in the company, and hence can't easily be ignored.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.